Each prison in Northern Ireland has a Housing Rights adviser who can help you with housing issues.

 Private landlords can give you notice to quit while you are in prison.
 They can start the legal process to evict you much faster than social landlords and do not have the same duty to store your belongings.
 If you are a private tenant in prison, speak to one of the Housing Rights advisers based in the prison or ask someone to contact our helpline.

 Social landlords can’t evict you because you’re going to prison.
 If you want to give up the tenancy, contact the Housing Executive and ask to fill out a non-abandonment form.
-This lets the landlord know that you aren’t abandoning the property and you intend to come back and pay for the tenancy while you are away.
+This lets the landlord know that you aren’t abandoning the property and you intend to return to it and pay for the tenancy while in custody.

 Leaving custody

-If you do not have a place to stay when you leave custody, speak to our advisers about your options – they can make a report for the Housing Executive to start the homelessness assessment.
+If you do not have a place to stay when you leave custody, speak to our advisers about your options.
+They can make a report to the Housing Executive to begin the process of finding you somewhere to stay.
+This will also help with beginning your homelessness assessment.

 There are four parts to the homelessness assessment and a few things to keep in mind.
 As someone leaving custody, you:

-• pass the priority need test if you were in custody for four years or more (you can still pass this test for other reasons such as a disability or health condition)
+- will automatically pass the priority need test if you were in custody for four years or more.
+You can also get priority need for other reasons, such as a disability or health condition

 You may not hear the decision until just before you are due to leave.